Goodwill12321/Pharm-NLP-Service/README.md

 Run pip
 pip install -r requirements.txt or
-"python.exe -m pip install -r requirements.txt" (for embedded version without docker)
+"python.exe -m pip install -r requirements.txt" (for embedded version)

 or
-"docker build -t pharm-nlp ."
+"docker compose build"

 for running in docker

 Usage:
 py .\pharm_nlp_service.py

 or (for docker)

-docker run -p 8000:8000 pharm-nlp
+"docker compose up -d"
+(if you want to change port or volume settings - you can edti docker-compose.yml)

 Test from client: